-A team using a telephone or wireless communication system must report its intentions to the briefing officer.
-Constant communication shall be maintained with the briefing officer unless a malfunction occurs.
+A team using a telephone or wireless communication system must report its intentions to the command center.
+Constant communication shall be maintained with the command center unless a malfunction occurs.

 A team will not be discounted if the communication system fails if they have back-up radios, secondary telephone communications, or, if they change to using the standard lifeline pull signals.
 If the lifeline breaks, the team must immediately repair the lifeline or return to the fresh-air base.